30 Big Hits of the 60's

 30 Big Hits of the 60's is a studio album by American singer Bobby Vee, and was released in August 1964 by Liberty Records.

-it contains hits from the 1960s by other artist with this album, among the 30 tracks with combained with 5 songs are several, Beatles, Searchers and Frank Ifield song, and it including "Moon River", "P.S.
-I Love You", "My Dad", Memphis", "I Remember You", Needles and Pins", "Sukiyaki" and others.
+It contains hits from the 1960s by other artist with this album, among the 30 tracks with combined with 5 songs are several, Beatles, Searchers and Frank Ifield song, and it including "Moon River", "P.S.
+I Love You", "My Dad", Memphis", "I Remember You", "Needles and Pins", "Sukiyaki" and others.

 The album debuted on the Cashbox albums chart in the issue dated October 31, 1964, and remained on the chart for two weeks, peaking at number 95.